kachurovskiy/nanoels/README.md

 - Use `LEFT` and `RIGHT` buttons to move the carriage ~1mm (possibly more when required to stay on the thread) within the stops in either direction when spindle is not turning
   - Moving exactly onto the stop with `LEFT` and `RIGHT` buttons is not currently supported, carriage will only go to the closest thread position to the stop

 Setting only one stop is also supported.
+Stops aren't lost when `ON` button is clicked or pitch is changed.

 ## Carriage movements

 - Make sure the cutting tool is not goign to contact the material and there's room to move the carriage physically
 - Use `LEFT` and `RIGHT` buttons to move the carriage ~1mm (possibly more when required to stay on the thread) when spindle is not turning
 - If stops are set, they will be respected

-- Behavior when ELS is on and spindle is turning is untested
+Using `LEFT` and `RIGHT` buttons when ELS is ON and spindle is turning is undefined

 ## Losing the thread